American colonial architecture: French Colonial

-Developed in French-settled areas of North America beginning with the founding of Quebec in 1608 and New Orleans, Louisiana, in 1718, as well as along the Mississippi River valley to Missouri.
+Developed in French-settled areas of North America beginning with the founding of Quebec in 1608, Mobile, Alabama in 1702, and New Orleans, Louisiana, in 1718, as well as along the Mississippi River valley to Missouri.

 The early French Colonial house type of the Mississippi River Valley region was the poteaux-en-terre, constructed of heavy upright cedar logs set vertically into the ground.
 These basic houses featured double-pitched hipped roofs and were surrounded by porches (galleries) to handle the hot summer climate.

 By 1770, the basic French Colonial house form evolved into the briquette-entre-poteaux (small bricks between posts) style familiar in the historic areas of New Orleans and other areas.
 These homes featured double-louvred doors, flared hip roofs, dormers, and shutters.